lilactown/observe-component/README.md

 #### `observeComponent(...events)(Component)`

-`observeComponent(...events)` returns a function that, when applied to a React component, returns a higher-order `ObservableComponent` with an attached stream of the specified events.
+`observeComponent(...events)` returns a function that, when applied to a React component, returns a higher-order `ObservableComponent` with an attached observable of the specified events.
 Supports all events supported by React's event system.

 Example:
 ```javascript